bci-foresee/foresee/README.md

 We welcome contributions to FORESEE!
 There are several ways you can contribute:

-### Contributing Processing Elements
+### Contributing Modules

-Processing elements (PEs) are the building blocks of BCI pipelines.
+Modules are the building blocks of BCI pipelines.
 To contribute a new PE:

 1. Follow the structure outlined in the Processing Element Structure section
 2. Implement all required methods (`run()`, `load_inputs()`, `dimension_validate()`, etc.)